wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 ### Open banking

-Open banking is a mechanism that enables financial institutions to securely, and with the consumer’s consent, expose data and services (e.g., account information, payment initiation) via standardized APIs to authorised third parties.
+Open banking is a mechanism that enables financial institutions to securely, and with the consumer’s consent, expose data and services (For example, account information, payment initiation) via standardized APIs to authorised third parties.
 These third parties, including app developers and other financial institutions, are in turn able to build new financial services offerings for consumers using the data and services made available through open banking APIs.
 Open banking gives consumers more control over their data, offers greater financial transparency, a more equal chance of